diogoaurelio/schedoscopeWiki/Storage-Formats.md

 * `mapKeyTerminator`: character to use to separate keys and values in map-type fields;
 * `lineTerminator`: character to terminate the record.

+## Avro

+View data can also be stored in Avro format.

+    case class Avro(schemaPath: String)

+Parameters:
+* `schemaPath`: path to the Avro schema file.

 # External Storage Formats